daniela-angulo/daniela-angulo.github.io/index.md

 Check out this <a href="https://www.youtube.com/watch?v=8QJ0atPx-Qc">interview </a>  I gave to Q-Site as part of their series "Quantum walk Wednesday".

 # Research topics explained
-As a I said, I devote a lot of my time to studying quantum optics and quantum information.
+I devote a lot of my time to studying quantum optics and quantum information.
 I'll use this section to tell you about some research topics that interest me or my own research.

 In our research group, we had to present a paper of our choice every three months or so to the rest of the group (journal club).
 I work with atoms and photons but photons are my biggest love so I usually used those presentations as an opportunity to talk about photonics research.